-If you're interested in saving for retirement now, an IRA savings account is a flexible way to build up the funds you need.
-With a low opening balance of just $50 and no early withdrawal penalties, the IRA Savings Plan at Citizens Bank is perfect for a young professional just starting to think about retirement.
-The account provides you with a competitive interest rate and the Steady Save® program, so you can save without even thinking about it.
+The IRA Savings Plan from Citizens Bank is a flexible way to build up the funds you need without sacrificing access to your money.
+With no minimum balance to open and no bank early withdrawal penalties, the IRA Savings Plan offers savings account benefits ideal for a young professional just starting to think about retirement.
+The account provides you with a competitive interest rate and when linked to the Steady Save® automatic savings program, you can readily begin to save without even thinking about it.